Birchwell/birchwell.github.io/_posts/2018-07-01-willie-nelson-best-recordings.md

 * 1985 - Hello Walls - Funny How Time Slips Away w/Faron Young
 * 1995 - Me And Paul - Revolutions Of Time...The Journey 1975-1993 (This is my favorite version.
 I don't know on what album it originally appeared.)
 * 1993 - Don't Give Up - Across The Borderline (This starts off great, but breaks down a bit.)
 * 1996 - Spirit - WHOLE AlBUM (His guitar playing is spectacular, as are the songs and his singing.
 His best album.
-The highlights are She is Gone, Your Memory Won't Die in My Grave, I Guess I've Come to Live Here in Your Eyes)
+The highlights are She is Gone, Your Memory Won't Die in My Grave, I Guess I've Come to Live Here in Your Eyes.)

-I've listened to some of his post-Spirit stuff but nothing has clicked with me.
+I've listened to some of his post-Spirit stuff, his originals and his covers, but nothing has clicked with me.
 Spirit might be his swan song as a first-rate talent.